bhp-code-space/edc-sync-data-report/README.md

 Install the Redis Server on Client and Server VM. (it is a dependency for django_q)

+There are 3 tasks to be configured.

+1. send_sync_report, should be registered with djangoq admin scheduler
+2. prepare_confirmation_ids, should be registered with djangoq admin scheduler
+3. prepare_summary_count_data, should be registered with djangoq admin scheduler

 Client Configuration
 You need to add the following task on django_q admin
 1. Add prepare_confirmation_ids:
 2. Add prepare_summary_count_data

 Server Configuration
  1. Add : send_sync_report

-1. send_sync_report, should be registered with djangoq admin scheduler
-2. prepare_confirmation_ids, should be registered with djangoq admin scheduler
-3. prepare_summary_count_data, should be registered with djangoq admin scheduler

 Run the following command as background service
 > python manage.py qcluster
 * Please note that djangoq requires Redis service to be running.